Biological, Non-Biological and Viscera Matrices in Toxicology

 | Viscera | Stomach plus contents, small intestine, liver, kidney, brain, lung, heart, spleen, fat | Where the substance accumulated after absorption and what reached the gut directly |

 A toxicologist does not pick a biological matrix at random.
-The matrix is chosen against the question, and each one has a personality the bench learns to respect.
+The matrix is chosen against the question, and each one has distinct pharmacokinetic and physicochemical properties that govern extraction and interpretation.

 Whole blood is the workhorse and the matrix that the courts understand best.
 The catch is that whole blood and plasma (or serum) are not interchangeable.
 A drug that partitions into red blood cells, like the basic lipophiles fentanyl and methadone, sits at a different concentration in whole blood than in plasma.
 Pharmacokinetic literature is mostly plasma based, autopsy literature is mostly whole blood based, and a report that does not specify which is being quoted is functionally useless.
 Indian SFSL bench notes always state "whole blood, femoral" or "whole blood, cardiac" precisely for this reason.